paulcpederson/blog/contents/articles/npm-run/index.md

 ### CSS

 As far as CSS preprocessors go, I'm a fan of Sass.
 Up until recently it's been sort of a pain to install because it relied on Ruby.
-But thanks to [LibSass](https://github.com/sass/libsass) and consequently [node-sass](https://github.com/sass/node-sass) it is now *very* easy to use Sass in a project with Node.js (and it is also crazy fast).
+But thanks to [LibSass](https://github.com/sass/libsass) and consequently [node-sass](https://github.com/sass/node-sass) it is now *very* easy (and crazy fast) to use Sass in a project with Node.js.
 The best part of using node-sass is that contributors to your project won't need Ruby or Sass installed locally.
 NPM will automatically install everything it needs on `npm install`.

 Using the [node-sass cli](https://github.com/sass/node-sass#command-line-interface) actually proved to be a bit difficult because it didn't provide a way to compile multiple Sass files.
-I often have a main CSS file that provides the main styles for everything, and then I'll break out page-specific styles into their own file so that the main file can be cached but doesn't include the whole kitchen sink.
+I often have a main CSS file that provides the base styles for everything, and then I'll break out page-specific styles into their own file so that the main file can be cached but doesn't include the whole kitchen sink.

 So what's a boy to do when an open source tool is missing a feature?
 Why, [open a pull request](https://github.com/sass/node-sass/pull/838), of course!
 Once that got merged, adding a Sass task for all your files is really easy.
 Just `npm install --save-dev node-sass`.
 Then add a script to `package.json`: